 When searching for a new home, should you purchase new construction or pre-owned?
 Therein lies the dilemma.
 Blake has recently landed a new job and would like to move closer to his new place of employment!
-We’re excited but also want to carefully consider our options.
+We’re excited to Buy A House but also want to carefully consider our options.

 We have looked at quite a few open houses of both new construction and pre-owned homes.
 Our latest adventure had us thinking that new is the way to go, simply because in two out of three pre-owned homes, Blake’s pet allergies explode before we can exit the door.
 This prompted me to create a pros and cons list of new construction vs. pre-owned.